You Can't Think Your Way to Purpose — What to Do Instead

 The Bridge: Emotional Regulation, Skills Development and Self-Discovery

-Emotional regulation helps us access deeper self-awareness, intuition, and values by allowing us to sit with emotions rather than escape them.
-When we feel safe in our bodies, we can ask ourselves honest questions: What do I love?
+Nervous system regulation helps us access deeper self-awareness, intuition, and values by allowing us to sit with emotions rather than escape them or become consumed by them.
+When we feel safe in our bodies, we can ask ourselves honest questions and listen to our inner answer: What do I love?
 What matters to me?
 Who am I when I am not performing or pleasing others?

-This process works through a virtuous cycle: regulation creates the conditions where skill-building becomes possible, while new skills provide your nervous system with evidence that some discomfort is safe.
+This process works through a virtuous cycle: regulation creates the conditions where skill-building becomes possible, while new skills provide your nervous system with evidence that experiencing some level of discomfort and uncertainty is safe.
 Each small success recalibrates what your body considers manageable, gradually expanding your window of tolerance—the range of experiences you can handle without becoming overwhelmed or shutting down.

 Each emotion, even the negative ones, offers valuable information about what matters to us.